Khalil71/Cache-API/README.md

 In this file you will be able to configure :-

 ```
-defaultTTL  : whcich is the default ttl time in seconds
+defaultTTL: whcich is the default ttl time in seconds
 ```

 ```